daydreamlive/scope-runner/README.md

    # Starts on http://localhost:8000
    ```

-2. Create an `aiModels.json` file:
+2. Create an `aiModels.json` file to point to your local runner:

    ```json
    [